Color-Of-Code/website/content/pages/hardware/main_pc.md

 * The cooler was modified to make both FANs work in pull mode (not enough place due to tall RAM)
 * Initially with BIOS v1407, RAM was instable and POST unsuccessful
 * Bios update (v2606) required to clear the RTC RAM (shortcut 2 pins on the mainboard) otherwise the system didn't POST at all
-* With BIOS v2606, the RAM performs well at the XMP profile settings (14-14-14-34 timings)
+* With BIOS v2606, the RAM performs well at the XMP profile settings (14-14-14-34- timings, 1.35v)
+* There are still sporadic POST issues ([Hint 1](https://www.reddit.com/r/ASUS/comments/et9q38/prime_x570_pro_wont_post_but_only_randomly/), [Hint2](https://rog.asus.com/forum/showthread.php?117380-Intermittent-No-Display-and-No-POST-on-ASUS-X570-P/page1), [Hint 3](https://www.overclockers.com/forums/showthread.php/795714-Not-sure-if-its-Asus-DOCP-or-my-ram-with-reboot-halting))
+* Disabled FAST boot and reduced DRAM voltage from 1.35v to 1.34v manual setting, XMP stored value is 1.35v

 ## Software